ndiayesamba1996/restyled.io/Common-Errors:-Push-Rejected.md

 To work around this, we have a default global [`exclude`](https://github.com/restyled-io/restyler/blob/master/config/default.yaml#L24) for them.
 If you are encountering this error and you've changed that setting, please update it to keep the `.github/workflows` element.

-Even with this setting, there is still another way you may run into this: if you have a Fork PR that itself edits or adds such a file.
+### But Restyled didn't change a workflow file

-With Fork PRs, we open a new PR which includes the original change and the restyling.
-If the original change is one disallowed for bots by GitHub, we'll see this error.
+If you're repository is a Fork, the Restyled PR will contain the original change along with the restyling.
+If the original change impacted a workflow file, the whole PR will be rejected.
 Not much can be done to avoid this, and you will most likely want to merge such PRs without Restyled feedback.

 If you really wanted to get Restyled working, you could:

 - Locally use [`restyle-path`](https://github.com/restyled-io/restyler/blob/master/bin/restyle-path) and push the results to the original PR.
 If there are no differences, Restyled will not attempt to open a Restyle PR and so will not error.

 - Separate any changes to `.github/workflows` and merge them first (without Restyled's feedback), then open the rest of the changes again.
 Restyled shouldn't error on that new PR.

+### But there's no change to a workflow file at all

+Please very your branch against the base,

+> This branch is 9 commits ahead, 28 commits behind {org}/{repo}:main.

+We believe GitHub's check for this has a bug and if there exists a change to a workflow file in those 28 commits you are behind the base branch, the push will be rejected -- despite that change not being visible anywhere in the diff of the PR.

+If this is the case, you should rebase your branch.